Android518-2017/git-lab-1/Labtext1.md

 *You can do this part from home or from your laptop.*

-Again this example uses github but any remote server repo will work similarly.
+Again this example uses gitlab but any remote server repo will work similarly.

 This is for anywhere you are using a new computer or want to use a clean